 In 2003 an original plan to include a lander was shelved.

-Following an increase in BepiColombo mission’s mass during 2008, the launch vehicle was changed from Soyuz-Fregat to Ariane 5.
+In 2008 following an increase in BepiColombo mission’s mass the launch vehicle was changed from Soyuz-Fregat to Ariane 5.

 Did you know?

 * The proximity of Mercury to the Sun makes it difficult to observe and hard to reach by space flight.

 * BepiColombo and Solar Orbiter are ESA’s first long-range science missions designated to use an ion engine.

 * NASA’s Mariner 10 was the first spacecraft to flyby Planet Mercury.
 It made three fly-bys in 1974 /75.
 It returned the first close-up pictures of the planet.
 The next spacecraft to orbit Mercury was NASA’s MESSENGER spacecraft in 2011.

 * Magnetosphere is the region of space around the planet that is dominated by its magnetic field.

 ESA Science & Technology: BepiColombo: The official site for this European Space Agency mission to Mercury.
 Includes mission summary, background science, and current status.

 Mercury project: BepiColombo: The official site for the Institute of Space and Astronautical Science (ISAS) and Japan Space Exploration Agency (JAXA) portion of the BepiColumbo mission

 L’Europe ira sur Mercure by ESA (Photo reference – 2 Oct 2011)